JonaThicke274/JLA-Module-9-Challenge/README.md

 # Professional README Generator Application

 ## Purpose/Use of Application
-Using Node.js in your own terminal, input your github and project information to generate a portfolio for yourself!
+Using Node.js in your own terminal, input your github and project information to generate a professional README file.

 ## Built With:
 * Javascript